STX: West Erregulla Update | MarketScreener

 Forward Plan

-Strike will complete drilling the 26" surface hole section to a nominal depth of 1,200m and will then proceed to case and cement the section before assessing the current personnel movement restrictions in the State and drilling ahead.
+Strike will commence drilling the first intermediate 17-1/2" hole section down to a nominal depth of 2,550m.

 About the West Erregulla Appraisal Campaign

 Three appraisal wells will be drilled in the West Erregulla field, which is located in EP469.
 The appraisal wells will be drilled down to ~5,000m.
-WE4 and 5 are designed to appraise the reservoir distribution in the central fault block.
-After various coring and logging operations the wells will be flow tested (on success) and completed as future producers across the Kingia and High Cliff sequences for the proposed Phase 1 production operations.
-The Wagina gas discovery made in WE2 will be appraised during WE4 & 5.
+West Erregulla 4 (and 5) will appraise the reservoir distribution in the central fault block.
+After various coring and logging operations the wells will be flow tested (on success) and completed as future producers across the Kingia / High Cliff sequences for the proposed Phase 1 production operations.
+The Wagina gas discovery made in West Erregulla-2 will also be appraised during West Erregulla 4 & 5.

 The West Erregulla wells are to be executed at the following coordinates: